Project 1882

 Phase out painful stunning methods at slaughter

-Project 1882 suggests establishing an imminent end date to stop the use of painful stunning methods during slaughter.
+Project 1882 suggests establishing an imminent end date to stop the use of painful stunning methods during slaugter.
 More resources are also needed for researching alternatives to the painful carbon dioxide stunning methods being used for pigs and fish.

 Priority 7